Zaanlandia

 Tin with viewing window (PVC)

 If the content of your product is attractive to look at, you prefer to show it immediately.
-There is a good chance that this increases the amount of purchases or their consumption.
+There is a good chance that this increases the number of purchases or their consumption.
 From a marketing point of view, it may therefore be desirable to provide a viewing window in the body or lid of a can.
 You can then see the product (before purchase) or determine the remaining content (after purchase) without opening the can.
 A viewing window can be executed in all conceivable forms, from a round window to completely in the desired shape.

 Can with clamping ring